top of page

 • Set salary expectations early in the process, not after the offer

-• Ask about the salary range once mutual fit has been established
+• Ask about the salary range once mutual fit and interest has been established

 • Don’t drop a big number at the end and expect no pushback